davidtkramer/typical-data/README.md

 contact.name  // 'alice'
 ```

 > With the builder callback notation, we provide a type argument to the `attributes` method instead of `createFactory`.
-Moving the type allows typescript to infer the type of the transient params because TypeScript does not yet support partial type argument inference.
+Moving the type allows the compiler to infer the type of the transient params because TypeScript does not yet support partial type argument inference.

 ### Traits